k88hudson/git-flight-rules/README.md

 ```

 <a href="remove-from-git"></a>
-### I want to remove a file from git but keep the file
+### I want to remove a file from Git but keep the file

 ```sh
 (master)$ git rm --cached log.txt